Award Process & Information

 Refund and BankMobile

-A refund will be created if your financial aid disbursement is greater than your tuition and fees.
+A refund is created when a financial aid disbursement is greater than any balance owed to the college.
 The refund takes roughly 7 days to process.
 SJCC uses BankMobile to deliver financial aid refunds.
-After submitting your FAFSA and requested documents to the Financial Aid Office, you will be sent a refund selection kit.
-(The kit will be mailed to address on file with Admissions & Records (A&R).
-Be sure to keep your address current with A&R.
+After submitting a FAFSA and requested documents to the Financial Aid Office, students are sent a refund selection kit.
+The kit is mailed to address on file with Admissions & Records (A&R).

-Once you receive the refund selection kit, log-in to select your refund preference.
-You have the option of having your funds deposited into your existing checking/savings account (ACH) or opening an account with BankMobile.
-If you currently have a checking/savings account, we strongly encourage you to select the ACH option.
+Students use the refund selection kit to log-in and select a refund preference.
+The options are direct deposit into an existing checking/savings account (ACH) or opening an account with BankMobile.
 Visit the BankMobile site for more information.

-If you drop a class(s) and are still enrolled prior to the census date, your financial aid will be adjusted to reflect your enrollment status for the semester.
+Withdrawing and Financial AidStudents who drop a class(s) and are still enrolled prior to the census date, will have their financial aid adjusted to reflect the enrollment status for the semester.
 Students who drop all classes may be required to return some portion of their financial aid funds.